 Step 5: Unblock the file

-In some instances, Windows may blocked specific file, to unblock it.
+In some instances, Windows may block specific file, to unblock it

 Step 6: Check your Security/Antivirus software program

 Check your antivirus program if the specific file you are opening has been blocked or your security program is blocking it, you may disable/turn-off your security program temporarily and run the file.

 (I highly suggest running only files or programs that you trust.)

 Step 7: Check the file/program if it’s corrupted